rudberga/CI-MS2-inspiry-tokyo/README.md

 See below user stories:

-> *- "As a visitor of the website, I expect to find a minimalistic user friendly layout, so I can easily find suggestion on what to do without too much hassle"*
+> *- "As a visitor of the website, I expect to find a minimalistic user friendly layout, so I can easily find suggestion on where to eat without too much hassle"*

-> *- "As a visitor of the website, I expect to find many inspiring destinations, so I will be able to make my trip more enjoyable with variety"*
+> *- "As a visitor of the website, I expect to find many inspiring restaurants, so I will be able to make my trip more enjoyable with a variety"*

-> *- "As a visitor of the website, I expect to find basic practical information about the destination suggested to me, so I do not need to do any extra research"*
+> *- "As a visitor of the website, I expect to find basic practical information about the destination suggested to me, so I do not need to do much extra research"*

-> *- "As a visitor of the website, I expect to be able to easily find the social media pages of the website, so I can follow them or check information"*
+> *- "As a visitor of the website, I expect to be able to easily find the social media pages of the website in the footer, so I can follow them or check company information"*

-> *- "As a visitor of the website, I expect to be able to answer questions to get my suggestion, in order for the suggestion to fit me"*
+> *- "As a visitor of the website, I expect to be able to answer questions that work as a filter in the process, in order for the suggestion to fit me"*

-> *- "As a visitor of the website, I expect to be able to find a toplist of the most popular locations, so that I can get an overview of places as well"*
+> *- "As a visitor of the website, I expect to be able to find a toplist of the most popular locations right now, so that I can get a simple overview"*

+> *- "As a visitor of the website, I expect to be able to find a some basic information about Tokyo and the food scene, so that I can get even more excited about using the service"*

 ### Strategy